alexogola/triangle-tracker/README.md

 6.Type git clone, and then paste the URL you copied in Step 2.

 7.Press Enter.
 Your local clone will be created.

+##Behavior Driven Development
+* The program should return this when the input is not a number:

+**Input Example**: a

+**Output Example**: Please enter valid dimensions.

+* The program should return this when the input is a negative value:

+**Input Example**: -1

+**Output Example**: Please enter valid dimensions.

+* The program should return this when the sum of any two sides is less than or equal to the third side:

+**Input Example**: Length of side A = 1, Length of side B = 1, Length of side C

+**Output Example**: These measurements cannot form a triangle.

+* The program should return this when all sides are equal:

+**Input Example**: Length of side A = 4, Length of side B = 4, Length of side C = 4

+**Output Example**: These measurements form an equilateral triangle.

+* The program should return this when at most two sides are equal:

+**Input Example**: Length of side A = 4, Length of side B = 4, Length of side C = 5

+**Output Example**: These measurements form an isosceles Triangle.

+* The program should return this when all sides are not equal:

+**Input Example**: Length of side A = 4, Length of side B = 5, Length of side C = 6

+**Output Example**: These measurements form a scalene Triangle.

 ##live link